 How to Set up Payment Thresholds

-Payment thresholds let you control how much difference is accepted between the invoiced amount and the actual payment.
-By setting overpayment and underpayment limits, you can decide whether to accept, reject, or block transactions that don’t exactly match the invoiced amount.
-This helps you maintain accurate reconciliation and avoid disputes with customers.
+Payment thresholds allow you to manage and control the acceptable variance between a transaction's invoiced amount and the actual funds received.
+By establishing specific limits for overpayments and underpayments, you can decide whether to accept or reject transactions that differ from the invoiced amount.
+This helps to maintain accurate reconciliation and avoid disputes with customers.

 📘

-These settings apply only to the entity currently selected in the dropdown at the top of the page.
+These settings apply only to the account currently selected in the dropdown at the top of the page.
 Switch entities first if you want to configure thresholds for another account.

 Configure Overpayment Thresholds